wzur/speculate/README.md

 The spec file that speculate generates _isn't_ tied to a particular Node version.
 It simply requires the `nodejs` package.
 It's up to you to make the package available when you install the RPM using `yum`.

 We **strongly recommend** that you use the [Nodesource binary distributions](https://github.com/nodesource/distributions) to install a modern version of Node.js for both your RPM building environment and your target server.
 Follow the setup instructions for [Enterprise Linux](https://github.com/nodesource/distributions#rpm) and then run `yum install nodejs`.

+### Build Requirements

+In order to rebuild native node.js modules using node-gyp, speculate adds python as a build requirement.

 ### Directory Structure